Unity-Technologies/com.unity.selection-groups/Documentation~/index.md

 Selection groups allow a number of Unity Objects to be categorized under a common name.
 The selection group data is initially stored in a scene which allows the data to be used by scripts.

-As an alternative, the group data can optionally be stored outside of the scene.
+As an alternative, the group data can instead be stored outside of the scene.
 This allows a decoupling between the groups and the scenes, with a tradeoff that the group data cannot be used by scripts.